CoffeePanda0/FedoraEngine/README.md

 - Broken / faulty object collision
 - Overlay X and Y positions can sometimes be off by 100

+# Upcoming "features" (none of which are anywhere near completion)
+- A text interface similar to something like underale etc for characters and UI
+- Fixed object collision
+- Animation

 # Credits
 me (CoffeePanda0)